August 1, 2022

 A surviving spouse’s dependency upon the deceased may come to an end because of the potential remarriage of the survivor or the possibility that the spouses may have eventually divorced.
 The probability of these events can be taken into account using generally-available data from Statistics Canada.
 Most courts take these factors into account, but they are largely unwilling to find that remarriage would completely eliminate all dependency on the decreased spouse.
 Therefore, courts have normally only reduced dependency awards by nominal amounts to take these possibilities into account.

 The term of the award for financial dependency is typically the life expectancy of the deceased and the survivor.
 A dependent child’s term is limited to the period of time during which the child would have been financially dependent on the deceased.
-As discussed above, this may not be limited to the age of 18 or 21 if the child had a reasonable expectation that her or his parents would have provided support during post-secondary education.
+As discussed above, this may not be limited to the age of 18 or 21 if the child had a reasonable expectation that their parents would have provided support during post-secondary education.

-E.2 Loss of Inheritance
+E.3 Loss of Inheritance

 The defence’s argument to a claim for loss of inheritance is that the survivors benefit from an “acceleration of the estate”, meaning they obtain the estate sooner than they otherwise would have.
 The counterargument to this from the plaintiff’s perspective is that the deceased, had she or he lived, would have built up a larger estate to pass onto the dependents.
 These factors must be proven through actuarial evidence and will be balanced against one another by the trial judge.
 It is worth noting that the Prince Edward Island Fatal Accidents Act precludes courts from reducing awards to dependents based on the acceleration of the estate.

-E.3 Management Fees and Tax Gross-up
+E.4 Management Fees and Tax Gross-up

 Income tax gross-up is the difference between the value of the lump sum award that is required when no taxes are deducted from investment income and the lump sum award that is required when investment income is taxed.
 This consideration is only relevant to dependent adults, as persons under the age of 21 are not taxed on investment income earned from an award of damages.